sylvaincom/github_tutorial/README.md

 - Click on `Open in Visual Studio Code` to open the code in this GitHub repository on this branch of your forked repository on VS Code.
 (Note that Visual Studio Code must be select as your *external editor* on GitHub Desktop.)
   - In VS Code, on the bottom left, check that you are the correct branch `student_name` (it should be done by default).
   - Select the file `students.txt`.
-  - Modify this file by adding an `X` at the end of the row with your name.
+  - Modify this file by adding a ` -> done` at the end of the row with your name.
 Do not forget to save the file after your modification!

 #### Publish your modifications and send a pull request (PR):
 - Go back to GitHub Desktop.